francoiskroll/FramebyFrame/README.md

 ### v0.3.0
 16/03/2023
 Allows analysis of an experiment where there are multiple clutches in the same Zebrabox.
-Read below _Experimental design commandments_ and in DOCUMENTATION below _LMEdaynight()_ for details about how to proceed.
+Read below [Experimental design commandments](#experimental-design-commandments) _Experimental design commandments_ and in [DOCUMENTATION > LMEdaynight()](DOCUMENTATION.md#lmedaynight) for details about how to proceed.

 ### v0.4.0
 11/04/2023